ltdatphan/lyrics-scraper/README.md

 # API key requirement
 You can retrieve the sign up for Spotify API key at [https://developer.spotify.com/](https://developer.spotify.com/)
-and Genius API key at [https://genius.com/api-clients](https://genius.com/api-clients).
+and Genius token at [https://genius.com/api-clients](https://genius.com/api-clients).

 Alternatively, you can contact me to get the API keys.

+Then you can replace the variables `config.client_id, config.client_secret, config.genius_token` with the keys.

 # Usage
 You run the script using: